snfactory/cubefit/README.md

 because only the relative offset between data cube positions is discernable.

-Additionally there are inputs that describe "atmospheric conditions".
+Additionally there are inputs that describe the point spread function (PSF) in each epoch.
 These are necessary for propagating the model to the data.
-They are derived externally and are not varied in the fit:

-- Amount and direction of atmospheric differential refraction in each observation.
-- wavelength-dependent PSF model for each observation.
+They are derived externally and are not varied in the fit.
+The PSF is "3-d": it is defined on a grid of wavelengths.
+The spatial shape can vary between wavelengths, as can the position of the center of the PSF.
+The change in the center position with wavelength encodes the amount of atmospheric differential refraction (ADR).

 Finally, there are two regularization parameters that determine the penalty on the galaxy model for being "rougher" (having a high pixel-to-pixel variation).

-**The Procedure**
+**Fitting Procedure**

-These steps are carried out in ``cubefit.main`` (which is called from the command-line script).
+These steps are carried out in ``cubefit.main.cubefit()`` (which is called from the command-line script).

 1. **Initialization**

+   - Read configuration file
    - Read in datacubes
-   - Read in parameters that determine the PSF and ADR and initialize the "atmospheric model" that contains these for each epoch.
+   - Initialize the PSF model for each epoch, based on values in the configuration file and image header.
    - Initialize all model parameters to zero, except sky.
-For the sky, we make an initial heuristic guess based on only the data and a sigma-clipping process.
+For the sky, we make an initial heuristic guess based on only the data.
    - Initialize the regularization, based on the input regularization parameters and a rough guess at the average galaxy spectrum.

 2. **Fit the galaxy model to just the master final ref**

-   The model is defined in the frame of the master final ref, so there is no position fit here.
+   The position of the master final ref is fixed with respect to the model, so there is no position fit here.
 Also, the sky of the master final ref is fixed to the initial guess (as the galaxy model and sky level are degenerate).